reliverse/cli/README.md

 [GitHub](https://github.com/reliverse/cli), [npmjs](https://npmjs.com/package/reliverse), [Discord](https://discord.gg/Pb8uKbwpsJ)

 👋 Welcome!
-This tool already can help you create new web projects and make some codebase modifications, with more features coming soon.
+This tool can help you easily create new web projects and automatically make advanced codebase modifications, with more features coming soon.

 **Reliverse** is a CLI tool designed to streamline the setup of JavaScript, TypeScript, and other types of projects, with a primary focus on Next.js templates, though it is not limited to them.